gbgabiola/notes/quotes.md

 > "To attain knowledge, add things everyday.
 To attain wisdom, remove things every day." - Lao Tzu

 > "Follow your instincts.
 That's where true wisdom manifests itself." - Oprah Winfrey

+> "No man was ever wise by chance." - Seneca

+> "Make the most of the best and the least of the worst." - Robert Louis Stevenson

+> "Tell me and I forget.
+Teach me and I remember.
+Involve me and I learn. - Benjamin Franklin

+> "Your mind will take the shape of what you frequently hold in thought, for the human spirit is colored by such impressions." - Marcus Aurelius

+> "Mystery creates wonder and wonder is the basis of our desire to understand." - Neil Armstrong

+> "Ask how something can be done rather than say it can't be done." - Bo Bennett

 ## Life